-Top challenges to securing storage and backup ata storage, backup, and recovery management have always been demanding tasks, requiring detailed planning, implementation, testing and tuning.
-Traditionally, little attention has been paid to storage and backup security; InfoSec teams witnessed relatively little focus from "regular" cyber-criminals (only nationstates had the means to directly attack storage infrastructure), while storage admins have held the (relatively grounded in facts) belief that adding security to storage increases management overhead and gravely impacts performance.
+Data storage, backup, and recovery management have always been demanding tasks, requiring detailed planning, implementation, testing and tuning.

+Traditionally, little attention has been paid to storage and backup security; InfoSec teams witnessed relatively little focus from "regular" cyber-criminals (only nation-states had the means to directly attack storage infrastructure), while storage admins have held the (relatively grounded in facts) belief that adding security to storage increases management overhead and gravely impacts performance.

 Both these assumptions have long become irrelevant.

 Storage and backup compromise are at the heart of all current ransomware kits, and modern storage infrastructure allows tremendous amount of hardening with virtually no performance impact and with far less complexity than in the past.

-Yet, as many assume (and as this report clearly demonstrates), most organizations, especially those in the financial services & banking sector, have not yet reached sufficient maturity in terms of storage and backup security.
+Yet, as many assume (and as this report clearly demonstrates)- most organizations, especially those in the financial services & banking sector, have not yet reached sufficient maturity in terms of storage and backup security.
 We wanted to understand what was holding them back.

-We asked What are your top challenges (e.g., barriers) in securing your storage and backup?
-We learned The top factors that slow down storage and backup security evolution include: continually changing requirements, silos within the organization (infosec, IT infrastructure, GRC), and shortage of knowledge and skills.
+What are your top challenges (e.g., barriers) in securing your storage and backup?

+The top factors that slow down storage and backup security evolution include: continually changing requirements, silos within the organization (infosec, IT infrastructure, GRC), and shortage of knowledge and skills4.

 It is interesting to note that very few organizations believe that adopting storage and backup security is of low priority, or is not required by GRC groups.
-Continuously changing requirements and priorities Organizational silos between storage/ infrastructure, security, and GRC Shortage of security personnel/skills/ time Insufficient budget/ funding Lack of management buy-in Lack of buy-in from storage & infrastructure team No requirements by the compliance team It's not a priority for us right now

-&lt;sup>4)This is reflected not only by being the items most frequently picked up from the multi-choice list - but were also flagged by an overwhelming number of responders.
+4This is reflected not only by being the items most frequently picked up from the multi-choice list - but were also flagged by an overwhelming number of responders.
 Some of the lower-rating items were flagged by far fewer participants.

+CONCLUSION

-Conclusion Storage and backup security is an evolving practice.
+Storage and backup security is an evolving practice.
 Given how lucrative organizational data has become - and its growing business values, it is important to realize that we are all in an arms-race with cyber criminals.

-The fact that so many recent datacentered attacks succeed, and the alarming percentage of organizations that have elected to pay to get their data back - rather than rely on their own capabilities, illustrates the gravity of the hour.
+The fact that so many recent data-centered attacks succeed, and the alarming percentage of organizations that have elected to pay to get their data back - rather than rely on their own capabilities, illustrates the gravity of the hour.

 The honest feedback provided by participants of this survey show that there is much to be desired.
 Most financial services firms and banks have not yet reached a satisfactory level of storage and backup maturity.

-Key opportunities for improvement include:
+KEY OPPORTUNITIES FOR IMPROVEMENT INCLUDE:

-- Assigning higher priority to improving the security of storage and backup - Building knowledge and skill sets and improving collaboration between Infosec and IT infrastructure teams SECURITY INTELLIGENCE REPORT - Defining comprehensive security baselines for all components of storage and backup - Using automation to reduce exposure to risk, and allow much more agility in adapting to changing priorities - Applying much stricter controls and more comprehensive testing of storage security and the ability to recover from an attack.
-This will not only improve confidence, but will also help identify key data assets that might not meet the required level of data protection - All aspects of storage and backup management should be covered, including often overlooked key components such as Fibre-Channel network devices, management consoles, etc. About ContinuityTM With the rise in cybersecurity threats, ContinuityTM is the only solution provider that helps enterprises protect their data by securing their storage systems - both on-premises and in the cloud.
-Continuity's StorageGuardTM complements existing data-protection and vulnerability management solutions, by adding a layer of security that prevents attackers from penetrating storage and backup systems which can result in gaining control over practically all of an enterprise's critical data.
-Among Continuity's customers are the world's largest financial services firms and Fortune 500 enterprises, including six of the top 10 US banks.
-For more information, please visit: www.continuitysoftware.com
+- Assigning higher priority to improving the security of storage and backup - Building up knowledge and skill sets and improving collaboration between Infosec and IT infrastructure teams - Defining comprehensive security baselines for all components of storage and backup - Using automation to reduce exposure to risk, and allow much more agility in adapting to changing priorities - Applying much stricter controls and more comprehensive testing of storage security and the ability to recover from an attack.
+This will not only improve confidence, but will also help identify key data assets that might not meet the required level of data protection - All aspects of storage and backup management should be covered, including often overlooked key components such as Fibre-Channel network devices, management consoles, etc.